nt246/lcwgs-guide-tutorial/tutorial2_genotype_snp_calling/markdowns/snp_calling.md

 one for your intermediate data.

-Make sure you have cloned this GitHub repository to your Linux server, and change your current working directory to the `tutorial2_genotype_snp_calling folder`.
+Make sure you have cloned this GitHub repository to your Linux server, ideally to your home directory, and change your current working directory to the `tutorial2_genotype_snp_calling folder`.
 Set this path as your `BASEDIR`.
 For example:

 ``` bash
 BASEDIR=~/lcwgs-guide-tutorial/tutorial2_genotype_snp_calling